ITSAIDI/STAY_DEV/README.md

 # Start Collecting

-You need first to generate a [Youtube_API_KEY](https://developers.google.com/youtube/v3/getting-started)
+1. You need first to generate a [Youtube_API_KEY](https://developers.google.com/youtube/v3/getting-started)
+2. Create a `.env` file on the root of the cloned repository and add your key there as *YOUTUBE_API_KEY*
+3. Go to the `main.ipynb` in collecting folder and run the cells, a `queries.json` file is already there.

+# Start Filtrering